adammfrank/product-api/README.md

 # Assumptions and Tradeoffs

+## Assumptions
 The main assumption is the scale of this project.
 There are things I could have done that would make sense in a production environment that would have just taken too long for this assignment.
 I could have added Nginx between the web ui and the api, I could have run it in Kubernetes, and I could have included unit tests that swapped the real DB for an in memory one.

-Tradeoffs:
+## Tradeoffs
 I chose Minimal API instead of MVC because it is simpler for smaller scale projects.
+I chose to use Insomnia to test the API instead of including automated tests because it is faster for the small scale, and because there isn't a lot of logic to test which isn't easily tested just by hitting the API.
+I chose to use DbContext directly instead of creating a Repository, again because of the small scale and time constraints, and the fact that I wasn't using unit testing.